divergentti/Micropython-for-ESP32/esp32-oled-mhz19b-pms9103m-bme680/readme.md

 28.07.2024:
 - added watchdog module to check if values do not change (= sensor seems to be ok, but values not)
+- added reboot in case net.ok and time not in sync (time less than this day)
 - added UART re-inits (del co2s and pms objects and re-create) in case of cold boot

 26.07.2024: OLED display started working, had configuration typo.
 Not yet complete, but getting closer.